1632 series: Literary significance and reception

 As of 2014, four books in the series had significantly large number of sales of hardcover editions to become eligible for The New York Times Best Seller list.
 1634: The Galileo Affair was on the best seller list for hardcover fiction for two weeks during April 2004 while reaching number 27.
 1634: The Baltic War was on the same list for two weeks during May 2007, peaking at number 19.
 1634: The Bavarian Crisis was on this list for a week in October 2007 at number 29.
 1636: The Kremlin Games was on the NY Times list for a week during June 2012 at number 30.

-Almost all of the books in the series sold well enough to get listed on the various Locus Magazine Bestsellers Lists, with some titles listed multiple times, and a few even reached the top spot for the month.
+Almost all of the books in the series sold well enough to be listed on the various Locus Bestsellers Lists, with some titles listed multiple times, and a few even reached the top spot for the month.

-1635: The Papal Stakes is the first book in the series to get listed on the Wall Street Journal Best-Selling Books list.
+1635: The Papal Stakes is the first book in the series to be listed on the Wall Street Journal Best-Selling Books list.

 A few titles were nominated for the Dragon Awards.
 1635: A Parcel of Rogues and 1636: The Cardinal Virtues were finalists in 2016; 1636: The Ottoman Onslaught was a finalist in 2017; and Up-time Pride and Down-time Prejudice was a finalist for the Dragon Award for Best Alternate History Novel for 2020 while 1637: No Peace Beyond the Line has been awarded the Dragon Award for Best Alternate History Novel for 2021.
 In 2022, 1637: Dr. Gribbleflotz and the Soul of Stoner was a finalist for Best Alternate History Novel.
+In 2024, 1638: The Sovereign States was a finalist for Best Alternate History Novel.
+In 2025, 1635: The Weaver's Code was a finalist for Best Alternate History Novel.